Rugby union in Australia: 19th century

+In 1877 the Sydney University FC unsuccessfully attempted to have the Southern Rugby Football Union and its members clubs swap codes to Australian rules football.The initiative fueled interest in the rival code, culminating in 1880 in the formation of New South Wales Football Association (now AFL) and clubs in Sydney.
+Prominent southern Melbourne football clubs including Albert Park and South Melbourne strongly advocated for rugby rules throughout the 1860s and 1870s, however this did not meet favour with the more powerful clubs in the colony.

-The first inter-colonial game occurred on 12 August 1882, when players from the four Queensland clubs (who played both rugby and Australian rules football) travelled to NSW.
+The earliest record of rugby games and formation of rugby clubs in the Colony of Queensland was in Brisbane in 1876.The first of annual inter-colonial rugby games between NSW (now Waratahs) and Queensland (now Reds) occurred on 12 August 1882, when rugby players from the four Queensland Football Association (now AFL) clubs travelled to Sydney.
 NSW won by 28 points to 4 at the Association Ground (later to be renamed the Sydney Cricket Ground) in front of 4,000 spectators.
 Later that same year, the Southern Rugby Union undertook its inaugural tour of New Zealand, winning four of its seven matches.

-On 2 November, in 1883, the Northern Rugby Union was formed as the rugby body in Queensland after a meeting at the Exchange Hotel.
+On 2 November, in 1883, the Northern Rugby Union (now QRU) was formed as the rugby body in Queensland after a meeting at the Exchange Hotel.
 As a result of the formation of the new body, several prominent grammar schools took up rugby as opposed to Melbourne Rules.
 The following year, a New Zealand party went to Australia and the first club competition was held in Queensland.
 In 1888 the Melbourne Rugby Union was formed in Victoria.
-In 1892, the rugby bodies in Australia dropped Southern and Northern from their titles, adopting New South Wales and Queensland respectively.
 That year the first British and Irish Lions tour was carried out.
 Although unsanctioned by official bodies in Europe, the 21-man squad went to both Australia and New Zealand.
+In 1892, the rugby bodies in Australia dropped Southern and Northern from their titles, adopting New South Wales and Queensland respectively.

+In 1893, Frank Ivory was the first Indigenous Australian to play representative rugby union when he was chosen for Queensland.

-In 1899, the national team of Australia played their first match, and the Hospital's Cup became an annual competition in Queensland.
+In 1899, the national team of Australia (now Wallabies) played their first match, and the Hospital's Cup became an annual competition in Queensland.